stommen/tif285/ModelingOptimization/MathematicalOptimization.md

 * An optimization problem is known as discrete if it involves finding an object from a countable set such as an integer, permutation or graph.
 * A problem is known as a continuous optimization if arguments from a continuous set must be found.

-We will mainly be concerned with continuous optimization problems in scientific modeling for which the input variables $\pars$ are known as model parameters and the allowed set $A$ is some subset of an Euclidean space $\mathbb{R}^{n}$.
+We will mainly be concerned with continuous optimization problems in scientific modeling for which the input variables $\pars$ are known as model parameters and the allowed set $V$ is some subset of an Euclidean space $\mathbb{R}^{n}$.
 ```

 Mathematically, we want to consider the following *minimization* problem